Maine Coons are one of the most popular cat breeds, but hairballs in Maine Coons are decidedly less popular.

 How To Tell If Your Cat Has A Hairball Stuck

-If you have noticed your cat trying to cough up a hairball but cannot seem to expel it, then you might want to know, can a hairball get stuck in a cat’s stomach?
+If your cat is trying to cough up a hairball but cannot seem to expel it, the hairball might be stuck in your cat’s stomach or digestive tract.

 1. Weight Loss

-If a cat’s hairball is stuck for a long period of time, it can make it difficult for your cat to eat properly, resulting in weight loss.
+If a cat’s hairball is stuck for a long period it can make it difficult for your cat to eat properly, resulting in weight loss.

 2. Retching